 Program accreditation is a multi-level process which aims to evaluate and continuously improve educational effectiveness based on firstly self-evaluation by the relevant program followed by verification and validation by the Council.

 The CCEA undertakes the accreditation function by:

-- Developing Standards for First Professional Chiropractic Programs (“Standards”) which set out the accreditation process for review and evaluation of Programs.
+- Developing Accreditation Standards for Chiropractic Programs and Competency Standards for Graduating Chiropractors (“Standards”) which set out the accreditation process for review and evaluation of Programs.
 These Standards emphasise the use of outcomes assessment measures and detail the Criteria for Accreditation which establish the minimum education expected to be received by students who are studying to be primary health care clinicians.

 - Maintaining an Accreditation Committee.
 The Accreditation Committee is responsible for interpreting the Standards, implementing the process of accreditation and certifying the quality and integrity of Australasian Chiropractic Programs through the evaluation of their compliance with the Criteria for Accreditation.
 The Accreditation Committee also provides recommendations to Chiropractic Programs on issues of effectiveness and program quality.

 The purpose of the accreditation process is to determine that chiropractic programs: